-Why Automation is the Next Step for Additive Manufacturing
+Why Automation is the Next Step for Additive Manufacturing22 February 2018

 The shift towards Industry 4.0 has led to the digital transformation of manufacturing, as manufacturers incorporate digital technologies to enhance their production workflows.
 With the evolution of additive manufacturing as a viable means of production within this digital transformation, manufacturers are now recognising the benefits of using automation in additive manufacturing as a means of enhancing their operations, and ensuring greater efficiency and a faster time-to-market.